Appendix U — SPSS Tutorial: Factorial ANOVA

 Exercise 2: Run a 2(Group) × 3(Time) mixed ANOVA using sprint_20m_s as the dependent variable.
 Inspect Mauchly’s test.
 Is the Group × Time interaction significant?
 Produce an interaction profile plot and describe the pattern in 2–3 sentences.

-Exercise 4: Run the Group × Time mixed ANOVA on strength_kg and then conduct simple effects analysis by splitting the file by Group.
+Exercise 4: Run the Group × Time mixed ANOVA on grip strength (strength_pre, strength_mid, strength_post) and then conduct simple effects analysis by splitting the file by Group.
 For the Training group, run Bonferroni-corrected pairwise comparisons across Time.
 Report the mean differences, confidence intervals, and Cohen’s d for each pair (pre–mid, pre–post, mid–post), following the format used in Chapter 15’s worked example.